 Rewley Road Railway Swing Bridge

-This scheduled monument has a big story to tell, one it is easy to overlook at first glance.
-This is a tale not just of the railway coming to Oxford, but of the part Oxford played in railways across England, of Robert Stephenson and Isambard Brunel and the battle for east-west and north-south, and of the ‘Great Exhibition’ of 1851.
+This Scheduled Monument has a big story to tell, and one that is easy to overlook at first glance.
+This is a tale not just of the railways coming to Oxford, but of the part Oxford played in railways across England - of Robert Stephenson and Isambard Brunel, the battle for east-west and north-south, and of the ‘Great Exhibition’ of 1851.

 Support Oxford.
 If like us you love Oxford, then please support our work.